ZSky AI Power User Guide: Get 10x More from Your Credits

 Part 1: Prompt Engineering for Maximum Efficiency

-The single biggest factor in credit efficiency is prompt quality.
+The single biggest factor in generation efficiency is prompt quality.
 A well-written prompt gets the result you want on the first or second try.
-A vague prompt wastes three to five credits before you refine it into something usable.
+A vague prompt wastes three to five generations before you refine it into something usable.

 The Five-Part Prompt Formula